BitcoinBirr/BitcoinBirr/README.md

 Tinkering with bitcoin for Ethiopia.

-Currently learning about money, bitcoin and mining/ renewable energy production.
+Currently learning about money, bitcoin and mining/ energy.

 Looking to collaborate on open source initiatives, particularly digital wallet education.